To search within this page: Press CTRL + F (PC) or APPLE + F (Mac)

 - (1) he shall have either obtained a First or Second Class in the Honour School of Theology or Philosophy and Theology or passed or have been exempted from the Qualifying Examination hereinafter prescribed; and

-- 2. The Board of the Faculty of Theology shall have power to exempt a candidate for the Degree of Bachelor of Divinity from the requirement that he pass the Qualifying Examination.
+- 2. The Board of the Faculty of Theology and Religion shall have power to exempt a candidate for the Degree of Bachelor of Divinity from the requirement that he pass the Qualifying Examination.

 - 4. Candidates holding the Diploma in Theology who satisfied the examiners for the diploma in the same papers as are specified for the Qualifying Examination may, with the approval of the board, be deemed to have passed the Qualifying Examination.
 Candidates holding the Diploma in Theology who satisfied the examiners for the diploma in three or two of the papers specified for the Qualifying Examination may, with the approval of the board, be deemed to have satisfied the examiners for the Qualifying Examination in those papers, in which case they shall be required, in order to pass the examination, to satisfy the examiners at one examination, in only one other paper or two other papers respectively.
 5. Every candidate shall be examined in writing and, unless individually excused by the examiners, viva voce.